HenryYao369/kaeru/README.md

 3. Run `make` to update the server files.
 Enter your password to `kaeru-lang.org` when prompted.
 4. Admire your changes at http://www.kaeru-lang.org

-Don't forget to push your updates to the main repo (`git push origin master`) Enjoy!
+Don't forget to push your updates to the main repo (`git push origin master`).
+Enjoy!